 Stop 2: Yosemite National Park in California

 When planning our trip to the United States, we knew we had to go to Yosemite National Park.
 We are keen hikers – if you are based in the Sydney area and love hiking too – let us know and come hiking with us.
 After only one night in Las Vegas and watching the amazing show of the PBR World Finals, we flew into Fresno, hired a massive Ford Expedition and travelled north to stay in the quaint little town, Chowchilla.
-It was quite fascinating to find coin operated newspaper dispensing machines outside the local Mexican restaurant, whilst everyone is buying online at the same time!
-I don’t think I’ve seen those machine in Australia since I was a child.
+It was quite fascinating to find coin-operated newspaper dispensing machines outside the local Mexican restaurant, whilst everyone is buying online at the same time!
+I don’t think I’ve seen those machines in Australia since I was a child.

 For the American’s reading this, we loved how big everything is!
 Big cars, big mountains, big highways…. big everything!
 We have big cars for our family of 7 here in Australia, but they have nothing on American BIG.

 Yosemite National Park was a beautiful place and we can’t wait to go back and spend some more time there now we know how to get there, where everything is and the weather.
-We weren’t really sure what it was going to be like in November with snow falls closing the major passes over the mountains.
+We weren’t really sure what it was going to be like in November with snowfalls closing the major passes over the mountains.
 Any tips on things to see in the United States when we are over there next, please let us know.

 Stop 3: Amazon in Seattle, Washington

-After two nights in Chowchilla, we head back to Fresno airport and by lunch time were on our way to the home of Amazon, the rainy city, Seattle.
+After two nights in Chowchilla, we head back to Fresno airport and by lunchtime were on our way to the home of Amazon, the rainy city, Seattle.
 We arrived in Seattle and it was 3 degrees Celcius and raining.
 After being in 25 degrees in the Nevada desert, Las Vegas, just two days before it was a shock to the system.
-We rugged up and after much needed rest, we headed out to walk Seattle Downtown and explore the array of Amazon buildings scattered throughout the city.
+We rugged up and after much-needed rest, we headed out to walk Seattle Downtown and explore the array of Amazon buildings scattered throughout the city.

-By far one of the most exciting times in our trip to the United States, was interviewing a series of successful Amazon Sellers and consultants based in Seattle.
+By far one of the most exciting times in our trip to the United States was interviewing a series of successful Amazon Sellers and consultants based in Seattle.
 We have some really exciting videos to share from these interviews in the coming months now that the “hype” of Amazon has died down and the real question of “how do we actually do this Amazon thing” hits home.
 Amazon won’t die here in Australia.
 It will succeed, it just takes time to get the products that the consumers need and I can tell you they are actively seeking those suppliers now as we are hearing more and more about it from our clients every day.

 Stop 4: DEAR Inventory Implementation in Atlanta, Georgia

 After two nights in Seattle, we are on a plane to Sacramento to see the Golden State Warriors play Philadelphia 76ers.
 My love is PBR.
 Marlon’s is basketball.
-It was a dream come true to go to a NBA game together and it was well worth the whirlwind trip from Seattle to Sacramento to San Jose, to then board an early morning flight to Atlanta, Georgia (practically on the other side of the USA!).
+It was a dream come true to go to an NBA game together and it was well worth the whirlwind trip from Seattle to Sacramento to San Jose, to then board an early morning flight to Atlanta, Georgia (practically on the other side of the USA!).

 7 hours or so, stopping via Dallas, Texas Airport (now that’s BIG!), we arrived in Atlanta.
 The Uber driver was telling us on the way to the hotel how fast Atlanta was growing as the business and tech hub of the South West.
 Almost like Silicon Valley on the west coast.
 This is apparent even to us outside of America, with Xerocon USA being held in Atlanta this June 2018.

-About 6 weeks before our November trip was about to start, we were truly blessed to be contacted by a “small” food distributribution business, P10 Foods, based in Atlanta.
+About 6 weeks before our November trip was about to start, we were truly blessed to be contacted by a “small” food distribution business, P10 Foods, based in Atlanta.
 I will write their entire story up in next month’s issue of this magazine, but the short version is that they had been using Tradegecko and Xero for some time.
-They contacted us because they wanted help determining what other addons could work with Xero better than Tradegecko.
+They contacted us because they wanted help determining what other add-ons could work with Xero better than Tradegecko.
 With Tradegecko, they loved the B2B, but they were unable to successfully track lot (batch) numbers and expiry dates.
 Their product costings weren’t accurate as a result and the Xero integration wasn’t as solid as they liked.

 We took the entire team of sales managers, delivery drivers and the owner through our thorough scoping process and tested and demonstrated to them how DEAR Inventory works like Tradegecko but solved their pain points.
-We also demonstrated how Accelo with it’s help ticket feature and sales pipeline management would help their delivery drivers and customer service team.
-Finally, we also demonstrated to them, Tookan.
+We also demonstrated how Accelo with its help ticket feature and sales pipeline management would help their delivery drivers and customer service team.
+Finally, we also demonstrated Tookan to them.
 It’s a routing or delivery management system that determines the best route for delivery drivers to follow based on the series of deliveries they have on their list to make.
 They decided to move ahead with DEAR Inventory instead of Tradegecko, and that’s what we were in Atlanta for three days to facilitate.
 I will share their story in detail for you in the next issue, as well as what we learned from this experience.

 Stop 5: QuickBooks Connect in San Jose, California

 Our final stop was the original reason for our trip to the United States.
 The QuickBooks Connect conference in San Jose.
-It was an eye opening experience to see how proactive and forward thinking the US advisers in our industry were, after hearing for years “don’t worry about the US, they are all still writing cheques by hand”.
+It was an eye-opening experience to see how proactive and forward thinking the US advisers in our industry were, after hearing for years “don’t worry about the US, they are all still writing cheques by hand”.
 Yes, cheques (or checks in US terms) are still a big part of the business culture, but once you step away from the Xero view of the US and see how fast the business community is adopting the cloud in the US – it’s a lot faster than we did here in Australia.

-In Asia and the USA, I have witness that journey from desktop to the cloud with addons move much faster than it did here in Australia.
+In Asia and the USA, I have witnessed that journey from desktop to the cloud with add-ons move much faster than it did here in Australia.
 What took us 3 years to do in Australia, is happening in the US in just 1 year.
 The biggest eye-opener for me to this fact was when I walked into a seminar at QBConnect in San Jose on how to select the right app for your client.
-I think the sessions was called “Taming the Wild West of Apps”.
+I think the session was called “Taming the Wild West of Apps”.
 The room seated around 500 people and there were people standing around the walls.
 Now many of these advisors had only just started using QBO, but they knew already that to be successful with QBO as an advisor they also had to understand the apps.
 It was at that moment that I realised how much faster QBO and the cloud will move in America.
 Xerocon in Australia hasn’t even delivered this level of high-quality speaking on these topics to help advisors get on the front foot.
 They either have to find it themselves or search out for people like us at WhichAddOn to help them make sense of the “Wild West”.

 Since our United States trip in November, we have since been back to Chicago, Illinois to help two clients with Cin7 projects.
 One of those was Best Value Vacs and the other we will share in another issue of the magazine coming up.
-We also help clients online (lots of early mornings for me!) providing customised training on DEAR Inventory and Cin7, especially around setup, automation and managing the inventory successfully in the fast-paced US ecommerce and retail market.
+We also help clients online (lots of early mornings for me!) providing customised training on DEAR Inventory and Cin7, especially around setup, automation and managing the inventory successfully in the fast-paced US e-commerce and retail market.